X

 Williams is doing just fine against the Bulldogs.
 He scored on a scamper to give UNLV a 7-0 lead in the first quarter before UNLV blocked a Fresno State punt and Rebels star receiver Ricky White III ran the ball into the end zone for a UNLV 14-0 lead in the first half.

-Williams then hit White on a 12-yard slate for a third TD and the Rebels were cruising, 21-0, with 1:57 left in the first half.
+Back to the blowout game: Williams then hit White on a 12-yard slant for a third TD and the Rebels were cruising, 21-0, with 1:57 left in the first half.

 In the second half, the Rebels cruised to a rout.